jonom/jquery-focuspoint/README.md

 #### 3. Mark up your image container

 Specify the image dimensions and focus point coordinates on the image container.
 The image will take up whatever space is available in the container, so make sure there is some space to fill by setting a height for the container in your CSS.
-Note: I know it shouldn't really be necessary to specify image dimensions but I've found this to be more reliable than reading the dimensions from the image.
 Example:

 ```html
 <div class="focuspoint"